ogecko/alpaca-benro-polaris/docs/performance.md

 ## Calculating RMS Error

-The RMS Error measurement in this development update is based on the AHRS data logged.
+The RMS Error measurement in this paper is based on the AHRS data logged.
 All AHRS data is collected over a rolling 15-second window.
 The raw error is based on the deviation from the mean of all the values from the 15-second window.
 The raw error units are arc seconds.

         Raw Error = position - mean(positions)